nephio-project/porch/docs/content/en/docs/6_configuration_and_deployments/configurations/repository-sync.md

 ---
-title: "Repository Sync Configuration"
+title: "Repository Sync"
 type: docs
 weight: 1
-description: Configure repository synchronization for Porch Repositories
+description: "Configure repository synchronization for Porch Repositories"
 ---

+{{% alert title="Documentation Location" color="info" %}}
+This documentation is currently located in the system configuration section but should be moved to a more logical location as it's about configuring individual Repository resources, not system-wide settings.
+This may be relocated in future documentation updates.
+{{% /alert %}}

 ## Sync Configuration Fields